datalad/datalad/paper.md

 Partitioning such datasets into smaller, linked components (e.g., one subdataset per sample in a dataset comprising thousands) allows for scalable management.
 Research datasets and projects can also be heterogeneous, comprising different data sources or evolving data across different processing stages, and with different pace.
 Beyond scalability, modularization into homogeneous components also enables efficient reuse of a selected subset of datasets and for recording a derivative relationship between datasets.
-Git's *submodule* mechanism provides a mechanism to nest individual repositories via unambiguously versioned linkage, but Git operations must still be performed within each individual repository.
+Git's *submodule* mechanism provides a way to nest individual repositories via unambiguously versioned linkage, but Git operations must still be performed within each individual repository.
 To achieve modularity without impeding usability, DataLad simplifies working with the resulting hierarchies of Git repositories via recursive operations across dataset boundaries.
 With this, DataLad provides a "mono-repo"-like user experience in datasets with arbitrarily deep nesting, and makes it trivial to operate on individual files deep in the hierarchy or entire trees of datasets.
 A testament of this is [datasets.datalad.org](http://datasets.datalad.org), created as the project's initial goal to provide a data distribution with unified access to already available public data archives in neuroscience, such as [crcns.org](http://crcns.org) and [openfmri.org](http://openfmri.org).
-It is curated by the DataLad team, and provides, at the time of publication, streamlined access to over 260 TBs of data across over 5,000 subdatasets from a wide range of projects and dozens of archives in a fully modularized way.
+It is curated by the DataLad team and provides, at the time of publication, streamlined access to over 260 TBs of data across over 5,000 subdatasets from a wide range of projects and dozens of archives in a fully modularized way.

 **Re-executable annotation of changes.**
 Digital provenance is crucial for the trustworthiness and reproducibility of a research result, and contributes to the reusability aspect of the FAIR principles [@FAIR2016].